wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 The zip file installation mechanism provides a quickstart for developers who want to understand how the Keycloak server can interact with the Docker registry.
 In order to configure:

 1. From the desired realm, create a client configuration.
-At this point you wonâ€™t have a Docker registry - the quickstart will take care of that part.
+At this point you won¡¯t have a Docker registry - the quickstart will take care of that part.
 2. Choose the "Docker Compose YAML" option from the installation tab and download the .zip file
 3. Unzip the archive to the desired location, and open the directory.
 4. Start the Docker registry with `docker-compose up`